KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 ------------------------------------------------------------------------------------------------------------------------

-The **User Management** section includes a left panel that allows the administrator to create and delete users, and a right panel that allows the management of user details, roles and attributes.
+The **Users Management** section includes a left panel that allows the administrator to create and delete users, and a right panel that allows the management of user details, roles and attributes.

 .. figure:: media/image32_8.1.png